 - sole traders and companies receiving payments on goods and services they intend to sell.

-VAT rates in Cyprus
+VAT rates in Cyprus in 2021

 The following VAT rates are available in Cyprus: